scrapinghub/dateparser/README.rst

 Usage
 =====

-The most straightforward way is to use the `dateparser.parse` function, that wraps around most of the functionality in the module.
+The most straightforward way is to use the `dateparser.parse <#dateparser.parse>`_ function, that wraps around most of the functionality in the module.

+.. automodule:: dateparser
+   :members: parse

 Popular Formats